MatthewZito/goldmund-sh-i/README.md

 ## <a name="intro"></a> Introduction

 Goldmund.sh is a distributed, multi-service web application designed as an exercise in declarative automation.
 The entire system automates tests, builds, and production deployments via a single webhook.
-Conceptualizing, architecting, and building this app has necessitated extensive research and trials; coming up with this stuff has been immensely rewarding, heuristic, and fun.
-As a developer apiring to be a software architect, I'm rather pleased with the result.
-I hope you enjoy as well; please don't hesitate to [contact me](https://goldmund.sh/communications) if you did!

 Goldmund.sh [*carries the signal*](https://xclacksoverhead.org/home/about).